 Listen to something new and out of your comfort zone.

-I hate rap, but the lyrics can give you new ideas about what people are thinking and care about.
+I wouldn’t say I like rap.
+But the lyrics can give you new ideas about what people think and care about.

 “Good artists copy; great artists steal.”
 Pablo Picasso